 Santa Barbara and the coastal town of Montecito are where many celebrities like Oprah, Ellen Degeneres and Tom Cruise call home.
 Spend two to three days in Santa Barbara and you will understand why many call this the American Riviera.
 There is Spanish architecture to see, exotic gardens to explore(Don’t miss the exotic LotusLand), and farm-fresh food & local wine to enjoy.
 If your schedule and travel dollars allow you might not want to leave and stay here for weeks!

 Detour and mini road trip ideas

 Just a 45-minute trip from Santa Barbara, Solvang is worth a quick trip, or detour.
-It is easy to access from the 101 and located in the wine country of Santa Ynez Valley.
-Founded in 1911 by Danish-American immigrants, it has windmill and restaurants serve the best waffles.
+It is easy to access from 101 and is located in the wine country of Santa Ynez Valley.
+Founded in 1911 by Danish-American immigrants, it has a windmill and restaurants that serve the best waffles.
 Try some Danish eats including aebleskiver, a Dutch jam-filled donut.
 Then explore the rest of the Santa Ynez Valley.

 Sneak in Santa Ynez Valley to you California Road trip Itinerary